SenZmaKi/Bariki/src/backend/specification.md

 Creates an account for a cause or donor.

 - Returns: str - The address of the newly created account.

+#### fund
+Fund the user once the goal is reached/deadline has expired
+- Parameters:
+  - cause_account_address (str): The address of the cause's account.
+  - user_account_address (str): The user's address.

 ## Controller/Router specification
 ***TODO***